-territories of the planet and ranked second only to the 2000 year old Christian Faith in the geographical coverage and ethnic diversity of its planetary scope.
-Besides discussing new vistas for expanding the Faith’s world-wide ambit and strength, the 6000 plus participants at the Congress were also introduced to the nine member Supreme Body of the Bahá’í World—The Universal House of Justice11, elected a week earlier for the first time by members of the National Spiritual Assemblies of 56 countries who had convened at the first International Convention held at the Faith’s world centre in Haifa, Israel, under the shadow of one of its two most Holy Shrines, that of His Holiness the “Báb”, on Mount Carmel.
+territories of the planet and ranked second only to the 2,000 year old Christian Faith in the geographical coverage and ethnic diversity of its planetary scope.
+Besides discussing new vistas for expanding the Faith’s world-wide ambit and strength, the 6,000 plus participants at the Congress were also introduced to the nine member Supreme Body of the Bahá’í World—The Universal House of Justice, elected a week earlier for the first time by members of the National Spiritual Assemblies of 56 countries who had convened at the first International Convention held at the Faith’s world centre in Haifa, Israel, under the shadow of one of its two most Holy Shrines, that of His Holiness the Báb, on Mount Carmel.
 (See above photo).

 The intensive teaching effort put in by Bahá’í pioneers everywhere in the ten years preceding 1963, resulted in a tremendous increase in the number of Bahá’ís and in the localities where they resided.
 The time had come for the various national communities which had been under the jurisdiction of the Regional Spiritual Assembly of South East Asia to elect their own National Spiritual Assemblies.

-Hence, in 1964, the National Convention for Malaysia was convened to elect its National Spiritual Assembly, with 19 delegates attending from the different Bahá’í communities in Malaya, Sarawak, Brunei, Sabah and Singapore which would be administered by this National Assembly.
-This first National Convention of Malaysia, held in Kuala Lumpur, was graced by the presence of Amatu’l-Bahá Ruhiyyih Rabbani, the Bahá’í world’s most eminent personality, wife of His Eminence the late Shoghi Effendi Rabbani, Guardian of the Bahá’í Faith.
+Hence, in 1964, the National Convention for Malaysia was convened to elect its National Spiritual Assembly, with 19 delegates attending from the different Bahá’í communities in Malaya, Sarawak, Brunei, Sabah, and Singapore which would be administered by this National Assembly.
+This first National Convention of Malaysia, held in Kuala Lumpur, was graced by the presence of Amatu’l-Bahá Rúhíyyih Rabbani, the Bahá’í world’s most eminent personality, wife of His Eminence the late Shoghi Effendi Rabbání, Guardian of the Bahá’í Faith.
 As part of the Malaysian Bahá’í community, Singapore believers helped establish many local assemblies in Malaysia as well as opening other localities where Bahá’ís went to reside.
 Singapore also helped to acquire the Bahá’í centre in Kuala Lumpur.

 Although political separation from Malaysia occurred in 1965, the Singapore Bahá’í community remained part of the Malaysian Bahá’í Community until 1972.
 During this period, the Singapore Bahá’í community also received periodic visits from Malaysian Counsellors Yankee Leong and Dr Chellie Sundram as well as Malaysian Auxiliary Board Members, Leong Tat Chee and Betty Fernandez to inspire the community to greater efforts for the Faith.